portega/nexus-migration/README.md

 Nexus repository migration through assets API

-positional arguments:
+#### positional arguments:

   repo                  name of the origin repo type                  type of repo (maven2, npm)

-optional arguments:
+#### optional arguments:

   -h, --help            							   show this help message and exit

-  -t TOKEN, --token TOKEN    continuation token from asset list
+  -t, --token TOKEN    						continuation token from asset list

-  -d DESTINATION, --destination DESTINATION
-                        destination repo (if it has a different name than origin)
+  -d, --destination DESTINATION	 destination repo (if it has a different name than origin)